slatedocs/slate/source/index.md

 # Introduction

 Sense360 allows you to quickly build functions around actions that your users take in the physical world.
-You can build triggers based on where a user is, what they are doing, or what is happening around them.
-Adding these real-world triggers to your app can take months if you try to achieve high accuracy, low battery drain, and maximum user privacy.
+You can build triggers based on where a user is, what they are doing, or what is happening around them. **You can do all this in the background while your app is not in use.** Adding these real-world triggers to your app can take months if you try to achieve high accuracy, low battery drain, and maximum user privacy.
 We try to make this experience as quick and painless as possible.

 # API Components